 Ascension vs Word on Fire—Liturgy of the Hours, Second Edition

-My first reaction when I heard that Ascension and Word on Fire were both selected to publish the second edition of the Liturgy of the Hours was joy that we would assuredly be given beautiful breviaries.
+My first reaction when I heard that Ascension and Word on Fire had been chosen for this important project was joy that we would assuredly be given beautiful breviaries.
 My breviary is the one book I use multiple times every day.
-I have many well-used and well-loved Bibles that rotate use, but my breviary—which ever volume we are on—is nearly always with me.
-I can't help but agree with Bishop Barron in his announcement video that this second edition is but one fruit of the wider renewal of the Divine Office—and the Bible from which it draws its content—in the life of the Church.
+I rotate through several well-loved Bibles, but my breviary—whichever volume we are on—is nearly always with me.
+I look forward to praying with these new editions.

 Contents